lorinkoz/talk-djangoconau20-schemas/slides.md

 ---

-## Is multi-tenancy through schemas de-facto wrong?
+## Is multi-tenancy through schemas de-facto wrong as a choice?

 <br/>